GeryRadenkova/Image-Depth-Estimation-To-Assist-An-Autonomous-Driving-System/README.md

 # Image-Depth-Estimation-To-Assist-An-Autonomous-Driving-System

-<p>This repository contains the code used for developing and testing the algorithms for depth estimation and object recognition in the context of autonomous driving.
-This code was used for conducting the experiments and validating the results presented in the thesis.</p>
+This repository contains the code used for developing and testing the algorithms for depth estimation and object recognition in the context of autonomous driving.
+This code was used for conducting the experiments and validating the results presented in the thesis.

 The code is organized into several Python and Python Notebook files, each performing specific tasks: